 In our interview with General Manager Josh Clinton of Hollywood Chrysler Jeep, when asked about negotiating, he stated.
 “The nicer you are, the kinder you are, the more understanding you are… you’re never going to get the results you want by strongarming somebody … I will do whatever I can to help someone who is treating me with respect.”

 After negotiating the price of your car and your trade-in, the third level of buying a vehicle is navigating the finance and insurance office (F&I).
 This is another area where dealerships and even used car lots make a lot of extra profit.
 Some good products are available too, but you have to determine the actual cost of those products and determine if they make sense to you.

 Make sure to compare all of the expenses that come with buying a car, including:

 - Total interest charges

-- Other charges including fees, taxes, and F&I offerings.
+- Other charges include fees, taxes, and F&I offerings

 - Total cost

 Earlier in this article, we talked about financing and getting pre-approved for a loan.
 When you go to a dealership, they will undoubtedly offer you dealer financing.
 Generally, if the rate is lower, then this will be a good deal for you.
 But understand that the dealer does make money from financing you, and they are not required to give you the lowest price.
 However, you can negotiate and ask for the absolute lowest rate.
 You should also ask if the financing is from the dealership (via a third party) or directly from the manufacturer.

 There are three general types of auto financing: